 Unfortunately, if you fail to have your student sign a medical POA, you may find yourself in an unfortunate situation.
 Even if your child is incapacitated, you will still be forced to go through probate court to ask for guardianship, which is a lengthy and expensive process.
 By having your new college student sign this form, you can give yourself peace of mind and protect your child, no matter how far away they are.

 Durable Power of Attorney (DPOA)

 While a medical power of attorney and HIPAA give parents power in health care decision making and information access, a durable power of attorney (DPOA) allows students to specify who can make financial/legal decisions on their behalf.
-This power can be either immediately granted to the parent, or granted only if your child became incapacitated.
+This power can be either immediately granted to the parent or granted only if your child becomes incapacitated.

 Parents named on the form can manage bank accounts, pay bills, file taxes, apply for government benefits, and break leases on behalf of their child.
 Note that DPOA forms vary from state to state, so it’s important to do some research before signing.

 Life Insurance for Students With Private Student Loans

 While federal student loans dissipate after the borrower’s death, private student loans are passed on.
 Therefore, co-signers on the loan or inheritors of the student’s estate may be liable for the debt in such an event.
 However, if the student has life insurance, it can help cover this debt and give some relief to those involved.